-The ADA Science & Research Institute, working with an expert panel convened by the ADA Council on Scientific Affairs, is writing a clinical practice guideline on restorative treatments for caries lesions in primary and permanent teeth.
+The ADA Science & Research Institute, working with an expert panel convened by the ADA Council on Scientific Affairs, has developed a clinical practice guideline on restorative treatments for caries lesions in primary and permanent teeth.
 This guideline was informed by a systematic review of the best available scientific evidence considered by the clinical and translation research team at the ADASRI.

 Restorative Treatments for Caries Lesions Clinical Practice Guideline (2023)

 - Systematic review

 - Chairside guide for the restorative treatment of carious lesions on: